ethanCrobison/ethanCrobison.github.io/index.md

 layout: home
 ---

-This whole page is under construction.
-Alas.
-It will all be up to speed soon.

-I'm a third year PhD candidate at Northwestern University.
+I'm a fourth year PhD candidate at Northwestern University.
 I like to yell about games and gardening.
-My friend Slim recently sold me on the glory of [Pandoc](http://pandoc.org).

-I'm interested in a lot of things, but my current focus is on democratizing answer set programming so that more folks (especially game designers) can leverage its expressiveness.
-Other interests include "surfaced" (understandable, debuggable) AI and robust (non-fragile, non-stupid) agents.
+Interests include debuggability in AI, and anti-stupidity in non-player characters.

 <br>